 What makes creating an individualized cancer vaccine challenging?

-This builds on important work done at MSK that has shown how critical tumor mutations are to triggering an immune response.
-In parallel with our work, major discoveries in mRNA technology over the past decades by scientists such as professor Şahin and BioNTech co-founder and Chief Medical Officer Özlem Türeci, MD, paved the way to use mRNA in medicine.
+This builds on important work done at MSK that has shown how critical tumor mutations are to trigger an immune response.
+In parallel with our work, major discoveries in mRNA technology over the past decades by scientists such as Professor Şahin and BioNTech co-founder and Chief Medical Officer Özlem Türeci, MD, paved the way to use mRNA in medicine.
 We all felt optimistic about the potential and decided to move ahead.

 How is the investigational mRNA pancreatic cancer vaccine made?
 How is it tailored to each individual tumor?